jhg03a/puppet-agentfacts/README.md

 ## Reference

 This adds all the entries from `puppet config print` as children of the agentfacts structured fact.
+What values that show up exactly will vary based on your version of the puppet agent and what you may have defined in configuration files.
+You can refer to [the documentation](https://docs.puppetlabs.com/references/latest/configuration.html) for the specific contents.

 ## Development